Plotter Blade Angles - Edward Mathias & Co

 Once again an angle convenient for manufacturing was chosen and the 45 degree blade was born.

-(another convenient angle for manufacturing)
+(Another convenient angle for manufacturing)

-Further material developments put more demands of the limited power of machines and gave rise to the production of a 60 degree blade (yet another convenient angle for manufacturing)
+Further material developments put more demands of the limited power of machines and gave rise to the production of a 60 degree blade (Yet another convenient angle for manufacturing)

 Do these blade angles still apply 30+ years later?